 18. Cover the pan and simmer on low flame till the chicken pieces are cooked tender.

 19. At this stage, catering-style chicken curry is ready.
 Can add garam masala and simmer for 5 minutes.
 Garnish with coriander leaves and serve hot.

-Over the years of cooking at home, I realized that just cooking onion-tomato and adding the spices is not enough.
+Over the years of cooking at home, I realized that just cooking onion-tomato and adding spices is not enough.
 While making any dish, following the correct procedure makes the food tastier.
 Mentioned a few tips below which I follow:

-If you are a bachelor and do not have a mixer or grinder at home, you can add store-bought tomato puree or finely chopped tomatoes and cook till they turn soft and mushy.
+If you are a bachelor and do not have a mixer or grinder at home, you can add store-bought tomato puree or finely chopped tomatoes and cook them till they turn soft and mushy.
 Add little water and continue to cook till onion-tomato forms a thick masala.
 You can substitute cashews with cream or full cream/fat milk.

-Fry the onions well: Most of the Indian curries start with frying the onions.
+Fry the onions well: Most Indian curries start with frying the onions.
 Saute the finely chopped onions till light brown color.
 Later while cooking the curry, the onion almost melts in the gravy.

 If you do not fry the onion well, there will be pieces of onions in the gravy and affect the taste of your curry.

 Cook the tomatoes till moisture reduces and oil separates.

 Use a little more oil than usual: It is mainly to saute the onion and the base gravy.